DrAlzahraniProjects/csusb_spring2025_cse6550_team2/README.md

 ```

-### Step 4: Run Build Script (enter your Groq API Key when prompted):
+### Step 4: Run Build Script:

 ```bash
 ./launch.sh
 ```

+- You will need a Groq key from [here](https://console.groq.com/keys)
+- **Note:** The launch script may take upwards of 5-10 minutes on some systems; please have patience until it is finished.

 ### Step 5: Access the Chatbot

-For Streamlit:

-- Ultimately both the application and a Jupyter notebook containing documentation will be launched on localhost:
+ Ultimately both the application and a Jupyter notebook containing documentation will be launched on localhost:

 For Streamlit: http://localhost:2502/team2s25

 For Jupyter: http://localhost:2502/team2s25/jupyter

-- Note that the launch script may take upwards of 5-10 minutes on some systems; please have patience until it is finished.

 ### Step 6: Run the Script to Stop and Remove the Docker Image and Container: